 Where is extreme heat a health problem?

 Periods of extreme heat are a global problem, however southern and eastern Asia, Europe,3Error!
 Bookmark not defined. parts of the United States,Error!
-Bookmark not defined. and Australia have been particularly impacted by a significant number of excess deaths from heatwaves.3 The area affected by heatwaves has increased over the past few decades and the duration and frequency of extreme temperature events is expected to increase with climate change.2 Large urban areas are at heightened risk due to the Urban Heat Island (UHI) effect,3 which causes temperatures to be multiple degrees higher in cities (average of 3.5-12°C higher)9 than surrounding areas.
+Bookmark not defined. and Australia have been particularly impacted by a significant number of excess deaths from heatwaves.3 The area affected by heatwaves has increased over the past few decades and the duration and frequency of extreme temperature events is expected to increase with climate change.2 Large urban areas are at heightened risk due to the Urban Heat Island (UHI) effect,3 which causes temperatures to be multiple degrees higher in cities (average of 3.5-12°C higher)Error!
+Bookmark not defined. than surrounding areas.
 The UHI phenomenon is especially important as the majority of the world’s population lives in cities.

 Extreme summer heat events around the world